 Carbon Fibre Straps: $3,000 to $8,000

-Carbon fibre straps are used to reinforce and stabilize a foundation wall that is bowing inward due to lateral soil pressure.
+Carbon fibre straps cost $3,000 to $8,000 installed and stabilize a bowing foundation wall against further inward movement — they do not correct existing bow, but prevent it from worsening.
 The straps are embedded in epoxy and anchored to the floor joist above and the foundation floor below, creating a tension member that resists further inward movement.

 Carbon fibre straps do not correct existing bow.
 They prevent additional bow from occurring.
 If the wall has already bowed significantly (more than 25mm inward), straps alone may be insufficient and wall anchors or replacement may be required.